b33lie/GettingAndCleaningData_Project/README.md

 # Getting and Cleaning Data - Course Project

+## Introduction
+This is the course project for the Coursera course "Getting and Cleaning data", part of the Data Science specialization.

+## About the script and the tidy dataset
 This is the course project for the Getting and Cleaning Data Coursera course.
 The R script, `run_analysis.R`, does the following: